-The VentiMatic Shutter is generally mounted on an Daikin wall louver (ordered separately) which is then used for exhaust (Figure 122 on page 111).
-For large unit ventilators, two Ventimatic Shutters may be mounted side by side on the same wall louver to promote adequate exhaust air capacity.
+The VentiMatic Shutter is generally mounted on a Daikin wall louver (ordered separately) which is then used for exhaust For large unit ventilators, two VentiMatic Shutters may be mounted side by side on the same wall louver to promote adequate exhaust air capacity.
 The size and appearance of wall louvers and grilles used for unit ventilators and for VentiMatic Shutters are identical and present an architecturally coordinated and pleasing installation.

 An ideal method of integrating the VentiMatic Shutter with the unit ventilator is to locate the shutter behind a matching open-shelf or closed-shelf storage cabinet mounted next to the unit ventilator.
 For example, 48-inch length wall louver can be accommodated behind a 4-foot high storage cabinet.
-The cabinet should be ordered with
+The cabinet should be ordered with a slotted-type kick plate to provide a concealed exhaust air path to the shutter.
+This combination will enable a complete, integrated, energy-efficient HVAC and room exhaust system.
+For dimensional information, see "VentiMatic Shutter" on page 49.